 - Learn from the latest information and resources available

-- Stay up to date with how new information on the NGN affects you via video updates from ATI Chief Nursing Officer Sheryl Sommer, PhD, RN, CNE
+- Stay up to date with how new information on the Next Generation NCLEX affects you via video updates from ATI Chief Nursing Officer Sheryl Sommer, PhD, RN, CNE

 - Read up on foundational information to understand how NCSBN came to the decision to create a new test.

-LEARN ABOUT CLINICAL JUDGMENT, THE BACKBONE OF THE NGN:
+LEARN ABOUT CLINICAL JUDGMENT, THE BACKBONE OF THE NEXT GENERATIN NCLEX:

-- A guide to assist you in developing and implementing learning materials
+- Read a guide created by nurse educator experts to assist you in developing and implementing learning materials

-- How simulation can help build clinical judgment skills
+- Discover how simulation can help build clinical judgment skills

 - Discover what the Clinical Judgment Measurement Model is

-- Introduce yourself to NCSBN's first discussions and explanations about NGN.
+- Introduce yourself to NCSBN's early discussions and explanations on the Next Generation NCLEX.